akaigoro/df4j/README.md

 and allow developer to freely combine those elements, and add new ones.
 It resembles children's building kit: a set of small parts which can be connected together and be assembled in arbitrary complex constructs.

-The main results of this work are listed below.
-Some of them look evident, but listed for completeness.
+The foundation principles are following:

-1. Parallel computation can be represented as a (dataflow) graph, which consists of 2 kinds of nodes: activities and connectors.
+1. Any parallel computation can be represented as a (dataflow) graph, which consists of 2 kinds of nodes: activities and connectors.
 Activities compute tokens (values and signals), connectors pass them between activities.
 2. Activities can be of two kinds: threads and asynchronous procedures.
 3. Asynchronous procedure consists of: